DanielSvub/anytype/README.md

 ## Objects

 Object is an unordered set of key-value pairs.
-The default implementation, `MapObject` structure, is based on built-in Go maps.
+The default implementation is based on built-in Go maps.
 It is possible to make custom implementations by implementing the `Object` interface.

 ### Constructors

-- `NewObject(vals ...any) Object` - Initial object values are specified as key value pairs.
+- `NewObject(values ...any) Object` - initial object values are specified as key value pairs.
 The function panics if an odd number of arguments is given,
 ```go
 emptyObject := anytype.NewObject()
 object := anytype.NewObject(